ZyberFox/dotnet-coding-challenge/README.md

  - When returning one user or a list of users return back the age of the user in addition to the date of birth

 ## How we will assess your work
-We are looking production quality code which utilises design patterns where appropriate and conforms to best practices and principles such as SOLID, etc. Other things we will take into consideration:
+We are looking for quality code which utilises design patterns where appropriate and conforms to best practices and principles such as SOLID, etc. Other things we will take into consideration:

  - Code should be testable
  - We expect you to be mindful of correct HTTP status code usage